 Call for Proposals

-The Digital Humanities Working Group is accepting proposals for Mellon Summer Research Grants.
-Full-time tenured and tenure-track faculty working with Mellon Summer Student Researcher(s) on a digital humanities-based research project are eligible for funding through this program.
-Current full-time visitors who have been here at least one year and who have an institutional commitment for continued full-time employment for at least one year beyond the grant period may apply for a Mellon Summer Research Grant.
+- Current full-time visitors who have been here at least one year and who have an institutional commitment for continued full-time employment for at least one year beyond the grant period may apply.
 These applications will be considered if there are funds remaining when all of the tenured and tenure-track faculty applications have been decided.

-Digital humanities projects that employ student researcher(s) are eligible.
-Approved projects will be awarded a stipend of up to $5500, with an expected time frame of eight summer weeks, and are eligible for reimbursable expenses up to $2000 for economy travel, meals, and living expenses for work outside Rockbridge County (see reimbursement policies, forms and mileage allowance).
+Approved projects will be awarded a stipend of up to $5500, with an expected time frame of eight summer weeks, and are eligible for reimbursable expenses up to $2000 for economy travel, meals, and living expenses for work outside Rockbridge County.
 An applicant may elect to apply for expense funding in excess of $2000 with concomitant reduction in the $5500 stipend amount, but the stipend portion can never exceed $5500 and the total award cannot exceed $7500.

-Proposals must be submitted using the online form below.
-The online form requires the following format:
+Summer Grant Proposals must be submitted using the online form, which requires the following format:

 - Project title(s), dates, and location